benjvi/benjvi.github.io/_posts/2016-11-13-Kubernetes-TLS.markdown

 *scheduler*

--  Supports client certs for connecting to api server
+-  Supports client certs for connecting to API server

 *controller-manager*

--  Supports client certs for connecting to api server
+-  Supports client certs for connecting to API server

 #### Worker

 *kubelet*

 -  Supports server certs enabling connections for `kubectl exec`, and clients can authenticate with client certs
--  Supports client certs for connecting to api server
+-  Supports client certs for connecting to API server

 *kube-proxy*

--  Supports client certs for connecting to api server (why does this connect to api server??)
+-  Supports client certs for connecting to API server

 The documentation on some of these capabilities is pretty poor, but at least for the components that connect to the API server, the authorization information can always be loaded through [kubeconfig](http://kubernetes.io/docs/user-guide/kubeconfig-file/).